jsigee87/text-pipeline/README.md

-# Pipeline Module
+# Text Pipeline Package

 ----

 ## Overview
-<p> This module contains several classes meant to provide a smooth process to clean text documents for preparation in NLP models, embedding generation, and other processes.
+<p> This package contains several modules/classes meant to provide a smooth process to clean text documents for preparation in NLP models, embedding generation, and other processes.
 Its goal is to provide a flexible way to pipeline and clean text while also allowing quick iteration and the ability to add your own functionality.
 The source code can be found <a href="https://github.com/jsigee87/text-pipeline">here</a>.</p>

 <p> Separate modules are provided to execute individual pipeline steps.
 Each module requires a parameter called
 `name`